Chart Color Schemes

 Infrastructure

-Watsonia has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Watsonia has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that could affect this region.
-Notable ones include the 149 McKimmies Road Residential Precinct, M80 Ring Road Completion, Uni Hill Factory Outlets Stage 3A, and Diamond Creek Community Infrastructure Master Plan.
-The following list details those most likely to be relevant.
+Infrastructure changes significantly impact an area's performance.
+AreaSearch identified seven projects likely affecting the region.
+Notable ones are 149 McKimmies Road Residential Precinct, Uni Hill Factory Outlets Stage 3A, Diamond Creek Community Infrastructure Master Plan, and M80 Ring Road Completion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.